Wildwater Kingdom (Ohio): Wildwater Kingdom

 Before Wildwater Kingdom, Geauga Lake had its own water park which operated for more than 20 years.
 During the Six Flags era, it was known as Hurricane Harbor.
 Cedar Fair renamed it Hurricane Hannah's following its acquisition of World of Adventures in 2004.
 Hurricane Hannah's was closed permanently after the 2005 season, and it sat vacant and fenced off during the 2006 and 2007 seasons.

-On September 21, 2007, Cedar Fair announced that the amusement ride portion of Geauga Lake & Wildwater Kingdom would not reopen in 2008.
-Geauga Lake was dropped from the title in 2011, and it was marketed as simply Wildwater Kingdom.
-It put Geauga Lake's property up for sale in 2013.
+On September 21, 2007, Cedar Fair announced that the amusement park portion of Geauga Lake & Wildwater Kingdom would not reopen in 2008.
+Geauga Lake was dropped from the waterpark's title in 2011, and it was marketed as simply Wildwater Kingdom.
+The original amusement park's property was put up for sale in 2013.

 Several years later, Wildwater Kingdom would close permanently as well.
 Cedar Fair made the announcement on August 19, 2016.
 In their press release they stated, "Cedar Fair has been working cooperatively with both Bainbridge Township and the City of Aurora to redevelop the entire property into what will best benefit the surrounding communities.
 After examining its long-range plans, Cedar Fair has determined that the time is right to begin this transition and will continue to work together with community leadership in the positive future development of the property."
 The water park's final day of operation was September 5, 2016.
-The last remaining rides were demolished in November 2017.
-In August 2020, ground was broken for a mix-used development, featuring 308 residential units, 20 acres of commercial space and 98 acres of park land to replace the former Wildwater Kingdom park and parking lot.
+The last remaining attractions were demolished in November 2017.
+In August 2020, ground was broken for a mixed-use development, featuring 308 residential units, 20 acres of commercial space and 98 acres of park land to replace the former Wildwater Kingdom property.

 Slides and pools

 Other attractions

 In addition to slides and pools, the park featured several other family attractions.
-In 2010 it added a beach family-fun area, a children's attraction featuring a giant chessboard with movable playing pieces such as knights, rooks and pawns.
-There was also a sand-beach area overlooking Geauga Lake.
+In 2010 it added a beach family-fun area, a children's attraction featuring a giant chessboard with movable playing pieces.
+There was also a beach area overlooking Geauga Lake.
 Little Tikes Town, a children's area with playhouses and toys, was located behind Thunder Falls.